RaphaelGuarim/RaphaelGuarim/README.md

 <h3 align="center">An App development student looking for new experiences</h3>

-- 🔭 I’m currently working on Machine Learning and Profile Matching Method
+- 🔭 I’m currently working on Geo data mapping

-- 🌱 I’m currently learning PHP

-- 👯 I’m looking to collaborate on <pending ideas\>

 - 👨‍💻 All of my projects are available at [https://github.com/RaphaelGuarim](https://github.com/RaphaelGuarim)

 - 📫 How to reach me **raphaguarim@gmail.com**

-- ⚡ Fun fact **I'm also a junior geo data mapper**
+- ⚡ Fun fact **I'm Interested in History and Geography and I'm also a Wikipedia author/corrector **